Using Windows Mixed Reality FAQ

 I see a message that says “Lost tracking” or “We don’t have a boundary for this space.”

 Select Start > Mixed Reality Portal on your desktop.
 Select Menu, then select Run setup to create a new boundary.
-Windows Mixed Reality supports multiple locations and will identify the space you are in at startup as long as the room hasn’t significantly changed.
+Windows Mixed Reality supports multiple locations and will identify the space you are in at startup as long as the room hasn’t changed.

 I can’t hear any sound, or the sound is coming from my computer instead of my headset